axibase/axibase-collector-docs/jobs/docker.md

 ![Local Collection](./images/docker-local.png)

 * Create a [collector account](https://axibase.com/docs/atsd/administration/collector-rw-account.html) in ATSD.
 * Replace `atsd_hostname` with the ATSD hostname/IP address.
-The default https port is 8443.
+The default HTTPS port is 8443.
 * Replace `username` and `password` with valid credentials in the script below.
 * Start Axibase Collector container: